temporalio/documentation/blog/2022-start-here.md

 import { ResponsivePlayer } from '../src/components'
 import ReactPlayer from "react-player";

-When we [announced our Series B fundraising](https://www.youtube.com/watch?v=RA7gRSXUXls), we also decided to experiment with live Intro and Q&A sessions for the many people who would be hearing about us for the first time.
+When we [announced our Series B fundraising](https://www.youtube.com/watch?v=RA7gRSXUXls), we also decided to experiment with live Intro and Q&A sessions for the thousands of developers who would be hearing about us for the first time.
-We had a blast connecting with some of you individually and your feedback helps us improve for next time.
+We had a blast connecting with many of you individually and your feedback keeps us improving for next time!

-But we also knew that most of you wouldn't be able to make it live, so we make a rule of recording it for you to catch up async!
-(Temporal is nothing if not good at async).
+We also knew that most of you wouldn't be able to make it live, so we make a rule of recording it for you to catch up async (Temporal is nothing if not good at async)!
 Here's what you missed ([full playlist here](https://www.youtube.com/watch?v=2HjnQlnA5eY&list=PLl9kRkvFJrlTbzEx02mzQP7H0HDGbuZuM)):

 ## Funding Livestream Q&A